windwp/i3-master-stack/README.md

 ; different size between master and slave (unit : ppt) masterSizePlus = 14

-; new instance on master wll change to master slaveStack = true
+; new instance on master will change to master slaveStack = true
 ```